-iMovie for iPad review
+iMovie full review

 When Apple released iMovie for the iPhone last year, we felt a palpable sense of longing; a video-editing app seemed ideally suited to the iPad’s large screen, yet it ran only on the iPhone 4 and fourth-generation iPod touch.
 This update also runs on the iPad 2 and makes movie editing not just accessible, but touchable.